yprk/dotfiles/README.md

 - `mkcd()` - Create directory and cd into it
 - `extract()` - Extract various archive formats
 - `reload` - Reload shell configuration

+### Custom Scripts (bin/)

+The `bin/` directory contains custom utility scripts that enhance your development workflow.
+These scripts are automatically made available in your PATH when you run the installation script.

 ### Key Bindings